Asset Location Can Reduce Taxation

 • Help the client categorize their current assets according to how the assets are taxed.

-• Review the client's opportunities to relocate assets for greater efficiency.
+• Review the client's opportunities to relocate assets to help minimize their tax obligation .

 One good way to begin the categorization process is to take an inventory using a form such as the one below.
 Once the inventory is complete, separate the client’s assets according to the following asset and account types.